 Employees who aren’t interested in their work will only do the bare minimum to complete their responsibilities.
 Also, the mix of beliefs, values, and rituals that make up workplace culture affects how engaged employees are and, in the end, how well they do their jobs.

-5 Steps to Increase Employee Engagement and Improve Performance
+Boost Performance: 5 Steps to Enhance Employee Engagement

 A lot of what motivates an employee to work harder is how the job is set up, how the employee is recognised, and what kind of growth opportunities are available within the organisation.
 Effective employee engagement is built on all three of these factors.
 On the other hand, hygiene factors have to do with work conditions, company policies, professional relationships within the organisation, and how employees are paid.
 These are all important things to think about when trying to create a strong and positive workplace culture.